Maintain T-codes with SE93

 SHD0 – Maintain Transaction Variants

-Transaction variants allows us to selectively mask certain fields in SAP transactions/screens.
-Though strictly not a security tool, transaction variants can have applications in security by helping to prevent users from updating fields which are not protected through authorization objects.
+Transaction variants allow us to selectively mask certain fields in SAP transactions/screens.
+Though strictly not a security tool, transaction variants can have applications in security by helping to prevent users from updating fields that are not protected through authorization objects.